Esther 6 – Honor for Mordecai

 So the king said, “Who is in the court?”
 Now Haman had just entered the outer court of the king’s palace to suggest that the king hang Mordecai on the gallows that he had prepared for him.
 The king’s servants said to him, “Haman is there, standing in the court.”
 And the king said, “Let him come in.”

 i.
-Esther wasn’t lucky to be queen; Mordecai wasn’t lucky to have overheard the assassination plot; it wasn’t luck or chance that made Haman enter the royal courts at this time with this heart.
+Esther wasn’t lucky to be queen; Mordecai wasn’t lucky to have heard of the assassination plot; it wasn’t luck or chance that made Haman enter the royal courts at this time with this heart.
 All of these events were orchestrated by God and not by luck.

 ii.
 This becomes difficult, of course, when bad things happen to us.
 It is easy to see God’s management of all things when we see good things happen.
 But what about the bad?
 Even then, we must trust God’s total plan, realizing that all things work together for good to those who love God, to those who are the called according to His purpose (Romans 8:28).
 We understand that Paul says all things work together; any one event, taken in isolation may seem to make no sense, but when we see all things working together we then see the ultimate wisdom of God’s plan.